-What follows is a selected list of rights granted to students in two key MSU documents: Academic Freedom for Students at Michigan State University (also called the Academic Freedom Report or AFR) and Graduate Student Rights and Responsibilities (GSRR).
-Much of the AFR covers both undergraduate and graduate students, while the GSRR covers only graduate students.
-See Article II of the AFR and Article 2 of the GSRR.
+What follows is a selected list of rights granted to students in two key MSU documents: Student Rights and Responsibilities at Michigan State University (SRR) and Graduate Student Rights and Responsibilities (GSRR).
+Much of the SRR covers both undergraduate and graduate students, while the GSRR covers only graduate students.
+See Article 2 of the SRR and Article 2 of the GSRR.

-- Article 2.III.B.1 of the AFR and 2.3.9 of the GSRR requires instructors to provide their students with "good faith judgments of performance."
+- Article 2.III.B. of the SRR and 2.3.9 of the GSRR requires instructors to provide their students with "good faith judgments of performance."
 It also requires instructors to inform students of course requirements and explain the grading criteria at the beginning of the semester.

-- Article 2.III.B.3 of the AFR and 2.3.5 of the GSRR gives the student a right to "take reasoned exceptions" to views presented in the classroom, without fear of reprisal.
+- Article 2.III.B.3 of the SRR and 2.3.5 of the GSRR gives the student a right to "take reasoned exception" to information and views presented in the classroom, without fear of penalty or reprisal.

-- Article 2.III.B.10 of the AFR and 2.3.11 of the GSRR grants students the right to "scholarly relationships with faculty based on mutual trust and civility."
+- Article 2.III.B.10 of the SRR and 2.3.11 of the GSRR provides students and faculty members the shared responsibility for "maintaining professional relationships based on mutual trust and civility."

-- Article 3 of both the AFR and the GSRR guarantees the privacy of a student's educational records, in conformance with the university's published guidelines.
+- Article 3 of both the SRR and the GSRR guarantees the privacy of a student's educational records, in conformance with the university's published guidelines.